 One way to think about hedging is to consider it like insurance.
 When people hedge, they’re essentially insuring themselves against an event that could be costly to them.
 So, although hedging doesn’t prevent the negative event from occurring, it does help lessen the impact if something occurs.

 Hedging In The Financial Sense

-Hedging in the financial sense means that an investor has protected him or herself against a loss via a price movement of an asset.
+Hedging in the financial sense means that an investor has protected themselves against a loss via the price movement of an asset.
 And, it’s the reason why so many professional options traders have been able to survive and profit over the long term.
 Therefore, hedging can be considered the placement of “insurance” into a financial portfolio so as to offset certain unfavorable price moves.

 In the most basic sense, hedging is the purchase of a new stock that could rise as much as the current stocks fall.
 Therefore, if an investor owned shares of ABC stock and they were profiting from this investment, but they wanted to protect that profit in the case that ABC shares fall, the investor could purchase DEF stock which could rise $1 if ABC falls $1.

 Hedging With Options

 The truth, however, is that it’s nearly impossible to hedge stocks with other stocks.
 But it’s easy to hedge stocks, using stock options.
 Many investors don’t consider using options to help them in reducing risk with other types of investments.
 This may be because options have been thought to be risky investments in and of themselves.
 However, in reality options can be a great way to hedge against risk and to even eliminate risk in certain cases.